AYUSH-ISHAN/Optimal-Stopping/README.md

 1. Languerre Gaussian Research - All results and experiments stored in Languerre Gaussian Research.pdf.
 It takes <a href ="https://en.wikipedia.org/wiki/Laguerre_polynomials">Languerre Polynomials</a> as the basis function.
 2. Simple Gaussian Research - All results and experiments stored in Simple Gaussian_research.pdf.
 It takes Simple Polynomials as the basis function.

+# Additional work
+In the stock_model.py, I have kept a option where one can add noises to the stock prices by keeping noise=True. <br>